MarilizaC/doc-files/How to Create and Use Environments.md

 3. On the Select Templates screen, select one from the Templates list on the right side.
 Containers are assigned to templates starting from the top left, in a clockwise direction.

-   :pencil: **``Note``** | If you have your own template, upload it on the CDN tool first before you can select it here.
+   :pencil: **``Note``** | If you have your own template, upload it to the CDN tool first before you can select it here.
 For more information, see [Subutai CDN](https://docs.subutai.io/Products/Bazaar/10_CDN.html?highlight=cdn).
 If you are going to install a blueprint on the environment, refer to the [Writing Subutai Blueprints](https://github.com/subutai-blueprints/hackathon/wiki/Writing-Subutai-Blueprints) article for information about using custom templates.

 4. Click the **+** icon for each container to configure the following properties:
     - **Size** - Select the size: Tiny, Small, Medium, Huge.
 For information about container sizes, see [What is GoodWill](https://github.com/subutai-blueprints/hackathon/wiki/What-is-%22GoodWill%22).